-The Literary Garden is being designed to reflect water-wise planting and garden design as well as concepts in water-harvesting, a critical new feature in gardening in the southwest as we experience a drier, changing climate.
-We believe this new garden will offer our community a special place for relaxation and reflection.
+The mission of the Durango Botanic Gardens is to demonstrate best practices in plant selection and gardening technique and to expand the horticultural palate of local gardeners, introducing them to new plants that can add variety to their gardens and landscaping.
+We are also intent to demonstrate and advance water-wise gardening and water-harvesting and retention, a critical feature in gardening in the southwest as we experience a drier, changing climate.
+We also believe this new garden will offer our community a special place for relaxation and reflection.
 The Literary Garden seeks to build community, add to the quality of life in the North Main Neighborhood District.

 The Durango Botanic Gardens has been building public gardens around the library since 2011, beginning with the award-winning Demonstration Garden behind the library.
 Since then we have added numerous gardens designed to demonstrate best garden practices, enhance horticultural education and inspire our community to build beautiful, sustainable gardens.